shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-01-Introduction.md

 Even though we use Redux, you can use any other state management library (like [MobX](https://github.com/mobxjs/mobx), or just don't use any at all!
 Again, we don't want to restrict you on how you use React Native.

 ## Create an Extension
 The best way to understand the power of extensions, is to get your hands dirty.
-Let's type some code!
+Let's write some code!